-Revision 18-2; Effective September 3, 2018
+Revision 20-1; Effective March 16, 2020

-Form 1582-SRO, Service Responsibility Option Roles and Responsibilities, specifies the roles and responsibilities assigned to the member, provider and managed care organization (MCO).
-The member, provider and MCO receive and sign Form 1582-SRO indicating their agreement to accept the service responsibility option (SRO) responsibilities.
+Form 1582-SRO, Service Responsibility Option Roles and Responsibilities, specifies the roles and responsibilities assigned to the member or legally authorized representative (LAR), provider and managed care organization (MCO).
+The member or LAR, provider and MCO receive and sign Form 1582-SRO indicating their agreement to accept the service responsibility option (SRO) responsibilities.

-8311 MCO Responsibilities in the SRO
+8311 Managed Care Organization Responsibilities

-Revision 18-2; Effective September 3, 2018
+Revision 20-1; Effective March 16, 2020

-The intake, referral and assessment procedures for members requesting service delivery through the service responsibility option (SRO) are handled in the usual way.
+The intake, referral and assessment procedures for members or legally authorized representatives (LARs) requesting service delivery through the service responsibility option (SRO) are handled in the usual way.
 The managed care organizations (MCOs) are responsible for:

-ensuring the member has an opportunity to make an informed choice by providing an objective and balanced review of the options; and
+ensuring the member or LAR has an opportunity to make an informed choice by providing an objective and balanced review of the options; and

 monitoring the quality of services and service delivery.